Continued from Teach English in Korea? (Part I: Q & A)

 How to apply for a hagwon job:

+Applying for a hagwon job is easy.
 There’s a massive amount of job ads for hagwons, enough to go around.
 Dave’s ESL Cafe is an excellent resource for finding esl job opportunities and recruiting agencies looking to fill positions in private schools.
 There are also several independent recruiters out there, such as Jobs in Korea (or JIK).
 Warning, not all recruiters are credible nor are job postings always reputable, so you’ll have to do your own homework.
 You should never pay money to a recruiter.

 EPIK vs Hagwons : Read more here.